- What Is Body Armour?

 Should Security Guards Wear Body Armour?

 In their report on body armour for security officers, the Centre for the Protection of National Infrastructure suggests that managers of security guards should “discuss the likely threats and risks to their staff with their local police force” to determine whether body armour is needed.

 It is also important to take into account the role that a security guard has – if they are patrolling and their body is likely to be exposed, or if they are in an office or vehicle, as this will increase or decrease their risk of harm.

-Do Security Guards Wear Bulletproof Vests?
+Do Bodyguards Wear Bulletproof Vests?

 Bulletproof vests and body armour, however, are extremely heavy and can slow a bodyguard down.
 Therefore, if a bodyguard does not think they are likely to get shot, they may choose to wear a lighter protective vest instead.

 Is It Illegal To Walk Around With A Bulletproof Vest On?